ddnexus/pagy/docs/extras/headers.md

 ### pagy_headers_hash(pagy)

-This method generates a hash of headers, useful if you want to include some meta-data within your json.
+This method generates a hash structure of the headers, useful if you want to include some meta-data within your json.
 For example:

 ```ruby
 render json: records.as_json.merge!(meta: {pagination: pagy_headers_hash(pagy)})